 In September 2005, the U.S. Food and Drug Administration (FDA) issued a warning that atomoxetine (Strattera) — a treatment for attention-deficit hyperactivity disorder (ADHD) — may increase suicidal thinking in a small percentage of children and adolescents.

 The warning labels advise parents and guardians to call a doctor immediately if the child develops thoughts of suicide, or if the child's mood changes for the worse.

-During that period, the FDA looked closely at the effects of psychiatric drugs on the risk of suicide, particularly in children and adolescents.
+Before issuing these warning, which now exist for several classes of drugs, the FDA looked closely at the effects of psychiatric drugs on the risk of suicide, particularly in children and adolescents.
 In a review of 2,200 cases of children and adolescents taking either atomoxetine or placebo (sugar pill), evaluators found that approximately one in every 250 patients taking atomoxetine reported suicidal thinking.
 One patient taking the drug made a suicide attempt.
 No one in the placebo group reported suicidal thoughts or behavior.

 None of the subjects in either group committed suicide.
 Nonetheless, given the difference between the drug and placebo groups, the FDA recommended being cautious.
 That is, the need for the drug should be balanced against serious risks.

 Atomoxetine carries another rare, but important risk: Two cases of severe liver damage have been reported.
 Though both patients recovered when they stopped taking the drug, in 2004 the FDA issued an advisory about that risk.

 To put this in perspective, though millions of patients have taken atomoxetine.
 To be safe, anyone taking the drug should look out for the symptoms of liver damage, including itching, dark urine, jaundice (yellowing of the skin), or some discomfort on the right side of the belly (where the liver is).